ethancecchetti/Solidus-prototype/README.md

 Each host should be running a single instance of ZooKeeper to which one more more Solidus banks can connect.
 No other processes should connect to the ZooKeeper network.

+To set up ZooKeeper, see the [ZooKeeper Getting Started](https://zookeeper.apache.org/doc/r3.4.9/zookeeperStarted.html) guide.
+The guide explains how to configure and run a ZooKeeper network, which simply acts as a distributed filesystem.
+The ZooKeeper network can then serve as the consensus layer for Solidus, as described below.

 Any number of Solidus banks can operate on a single host (each connecting to the same ZooKeeper process on that host), but placing more than one bank on a single host will reduce performance;
 bank-level verification is extremely CPU-intensive and having multiple banks on the same host will force them to compete for system resources.